Panorama (The Cars song)

-"Panorama" is a 1980 song by the Cars from their third studio album, Panorama.
+"Panorama" is a 1980 song by American rock band the Cars from their third studio album, Panorama.
 It was written by Ric Ocasek.
 Despite not being released as a single, the song has since become "a cult favorite".

 Lyrics and music

 "Panorama" is described by AllMusic writer Donald Guarisco as "one of Ric Ocasek's most direct love songs", with Ocasek singing "I just want to be in your panorama".
 Guarisco continued, saying that the music, however, "utilizes a quirky, up-tempo style, juxtaposing tense verses that veer high and low in a neurotic style with a more melodic chorus that dreamily descends from high to low in an alluring style."

 Ocasek explained some of the lyrics as "The 'panorama of your life is the way things are going for you, the scene you are in.
 'Sitting on your can can doing the panoram' means sitting around looking at things with a soft focus, not really knowing what's going on in your environment."
+The singer announces that takes whatever he wants.

+"Panorama" begins with what music journalist Bill Janovitz described as "the icy throbbing pulse of a Suicide-like drum machine playing a bare-bones kick-and-snare pattern.
+The drum machine provides the rhythm throughout the song.
 Indiana-Penn critic Dave Steger said that it "lays down a bass and drum foundation that could easily belong to Electric Light Orchestra.
 However, it quickly breaks into the (lead singer) Ric Ocasek sneer paradoxically coupled with that Gary Numan-New Wave echoing (only in your mind) organ...The vocals aren't echoed but somewhat distorted in a quasi-Peter Frampton manner."

-According to Daily Record critic Jim Bohen, "the rhythm is provided by a drum machine."
+According to Janowitz, "the hi-hat goes into hyperdrive as the song ends.
+There is no pretense that a human drummer could play like that.
+It's like rockabilly made by robots."